dszon/matching/Readme.md

 `nodeA,nodeC,weight`
 `...`

-where nodeA and nodeB are the node-IDs and weight is a float describing the edge weight.
+where nodeA, nodeB,... are the node-IDs and weight is a float.

 filename2 is the list of the edges in a 2/3-optimal matching.
 The algorithm tries to maximize the sum of the weights.